GitBoy497/tictactoe/README.md

 For detailed information on each endpoint, including request/response formats refer to the `routes` and `models` folders.

+#### ⚙️ Configuration
+You can customize the Tic Tac Toe game by adjusting parameters in the `config.py` file.

+- `GRID_LENGTH`
+  Determines the size of the game board.
+  - Example: `3` creates a 3x3 grid (classic Tic Tac Toe).
+  - Larger values like `5` create a 5x5 grid for extended gameplay.

+- `PAWNS_TO_ALIGN`
+  Sets how many identical symbols must be aligned to win.
+  - Example: `3` means a player needs 3 in a row to win.
+  - You can increase this value for more challenging matches (e.g., `4` or `5`).
+  - Always needs to be <= GRID_LENGTH

 #### 🧪 Test
 To test the service, navigate to the `API/tests` directory and run the following command: